Joint Base Andrews Military & Family Support Center

 Closed on Holidays and AFDW Family Days

 The Military & Family Support Center assists individuals with researching and reaching their career goals.
-We provide employment skills training and resources to prepare you for your job search with resume writing, local job market information, and so much more!
-We can help you learn about the MD, VA and Washington DC local area, state and federal job markets, and how to find job sources if you are PCSing, retiring or separating.
-Open to all DoD ID card holders, including DoD civilians and their family members offers support to individuals in achieving short and long-term employment, by referring for education/training, and obtaining career goals in the private and public sectors.
+We provide employment skills training and resources to help prepare you for your job search with resume writing, local job market information, and so much more!
+We can help you learn about the MD, VA and Washington DC local area, state and federal job markets, and how to find job sources if you are PCS-ing, retiring or separating.
+This service is open to all DoD ID card holders, including DoD civilians and their family members, and offers support to individuals in achieving short and long-term employment by referring for education/training and obtaining career goals in the private and public sectors.
 Services also include:

 Resume Review for Federal and Private Sector

 Job Search Assistance

 Spouse Employment Assistance